Welcome to Learn Danish – The Blog!

 After careful consideration, I decided to quit my job and take a 12 month break to study Danish full time.

-This was not an easy decision (due to financial reasons and the fact to quit a full time job), but thankfully my wife supported me all the way to take on this project.
+This was not an easy decision (due to financial reasons and the fact to quit a full time job).

-During the planning phase, I search as much information as I could online, and hoped to get feedback from other expats who also would have taken a year off to study Danish.
+During the planning phase, I searched as much information as I could online, and hoped to get feedback from other expats who also would have taken a year off to study Danish.

 Unfortunately, I did not find a lot of feedback and advice online for taking an actual break and study Danish full time.